Skip to Main Content

 Both styles also include a detailed bibliography at the end of the paper, listing all the sources used in the paper in alphabetical order and their publication information.
 One good way to stay organized is to create a full bibliographic entry at the same time as your in-text citation.
 This will save you a lot of time creating and managing your citations.

-So, when is Chicago needed?
+When is Chicago needed?

 Important terms to remember